T. K. Oommen

-Tharailath Koshy Oommen is an Indian sociologist, author, teacher, and Professor Emeritus at the Centre for the Study of Social Systems, Jawaharlal Nehru University.
-He was awarded Padma Bhushan, the third highest Indian civilian award in 2008 for his services to the fields of education and literature by the President of India.
+Tharailath Koshy Oommen (16 October 1937 – 26 February 2026) was an Indian sociologist, author, teacher and professor emeritus at the Centre for the Study of Social Systems, Jawaharlal Nehru University.
+He was awarded Padma Bhushan, the third highest Indian civilian award in 2008 for his services to the fields of education and literature, by the president of India.

-He was the 12th president of International Sociological Association (1990–1994).
+Oommen was the 12th president of International Sociological Association (1990–1994).

-Biography
+Background

-T. K. Oommen was born on 16 October 1937 as the second male child to Saramma and Koshy of the Keerikattu family at Tharailath, Venmony, Alleppey, Travancore.
+T. K. Oommen was born on 16 October 1937, the second son to Saramma and Koshy of the Keerikattu family at Tharailath, Venmony, Alleppey, Travancore.
 After early schooling in Alappuzha, Oommen obtained his BA in economics from Kerala University, Thiruvananthapuram in 1957 and MA in sociology from Pune University in 1960.
 He continued at Pune University for his doctoral research and obtained PhD in 1965 on Charisma, stability and change: an analysis of Bhoodan-Gramdan movement in India under the supervision of Prof. Y. B. Damle.

-He currently resides at National Media Campus, Gurgaon in Haryana.
+Oommen resided at The National Media Campus in Haryana.
+He died on 26 February 2026, at the age of 88.